pnsn/station_metrics/station_metrics/metrics/dcrequest_pctavailable.md

 ## Notes

-Because the cut is inclusive of both endpoints and takes one additional sample, a perfectly complete channel returns very slightly more than 3600 s of data and reads a few thousandths of a percent above 100.
-The extra sample is there so that the PSD metrics always receive a segment of at least 3600 s; a cut of exactly 3600.000 s can come back a fraction of a sample short and be rejected by ObsPy's PPSD.
+Because the cut includes both endpoints, a perfectly complete channel returns one sample more than 3600 s of data and reads a few thousandths of a percent above 100.

+The PSD metrics are cut separately, with one extra second at the end of the hour, and are not affected by this.
+That padding exists because ObsPy's PPSD requires a segment of at least sampling_rate * 3600 samples, and a cut of exactly 3600.000 s can come back one sample short of that when the samples are not aligned with the top of the hour.

 If the channel has gaps, several segments are returned and their sample counts are summed.
 Overlapping segments would double count, but overlaps are not